-I am an applied mathematician committed to understanding the math structure of natural sciences, with a specific focus on quantum physics.
+- I am an applied mathematician committed to understanding the mathematical structure of natural sciences, with a specific focus on quantum physics.

 My main interests lie in developing fundamental theories, advanced and robust computational methods, as well as practical and sophisticated software to solve the quantum many-body problem and to predict the behaviors of matter of scientific and technological interest.
 Please see the Research page for details.

-I am currently a graduate student at the University of Chicago, working with Prof. Giulia Galli.
+I am currently a graduate student at the University of Chicago.

 - I gave an exciting talk in the APS March meeting 2022 on solving the double counting issue in quantum defect embedding theory (3/15/2022)!
 See the slides here.
 I also contribute to Dr. Christian Vorwerk’s talk on the application of the embedding theory to oxides.
 See the slides here.